What is mumps?

 - throwing used tissues directly into the bin

 You also need to keep away from any place where you could infect others.
 It's best to stay home from work and don't pick up children from school or day care.

 It's important to remember that not everyone with mumps has symptoms, and even people without symptoms can spread mumps.

 I'm planning a pregnancy — what can I do to avoid mumps?

-If you get vaccinated with the MMR vaccine, you should use contraception and not get pregnant for at least 28 days after the injection.
 It's safe to have the MMR vaccine after your baby is born, even if you are breastfeeding.

 Find out how babies and children can catch measles, how to treat your child at home, and when to have them vaccinated.

 Call Pregnancy, Birth and Baby to speak to a maternal child health nurse on 1800 882 436 or video call.
 Available 7am to midnight (AET), 7 days a week.

 Learn more here about the development and quality assurance of healthdirect content.